-Murchison Oil & Gas, Inc. is a family corporation based on tradition.
+Murchison Oil & Gas, LLC is a family corporation based on tradition.

 The Murchison name has been associated with the exploration and production of oil and gas since the early days of the Texas oil boom.

 Clint Murchison Sr., born in 1895, was the son of a banker, John Weldon Murchison, owner of the First National Bank of Athens, Texas.
 Murchison’s … [read more]instinctive mastery of banking and lending practices translated easily into an understanding of the new business of oil and gas exploration.
 Murchison is widely credited as the most financially sophisticated of the early oilmen.
 Murchison was instrumental in the initiation of a number of financial innovations in the oil fields, reportedly including the novel concept of reserve based financing.
 By 1919, Clint Murchison Sr., at the age of 24, along with his childhood friend Sid Richardson, founder of the Bass family fortune, had both become millionaires trading in oil leases in one of the early Texas boomtowns, Burkburnett, Texas. [hide]